-Please see the Overview of the place of supply of services rules guidance note for details on what constitutes an establishment for VAT purposes.
+Please see the Place of supply of services ― the general rule, relevant business persons and belongingguidance note for details on what constitutes an establishment for VAT purposes.

 The following section provides an overview of the types of situations where an overseas trader can VAT register in the UK.

 An overseas trader must be registered for VAT in the UK in the following circumstances:

 they make any or expects to make any taxable supplies of goods and services in the UK in the course of business.
 This does not include supplies of goods or services where the customer is required to account for any VAT due or exempt supplies as these do not result in a requirement to register for UK VAT.

 Overseas businesses that supply services to UK customers who are private / non-business (B2C) may need to be registered if the place of supply of those services is the UK.
 This would include services directly related to land situated in the UK, admission to events and entertainment / performance services undertaken in the UK.
 Please see the Place of supply of services ― hiring goods and means of transport, Place of supply of services ― services supplied where performed and Services relating to land and property (rules until 31 December 2020) guidance notes for more information.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Arguably, the most important exemption from IHT is the married couple / civil partner exemption.There is no IHT to pay on gifts from husband to wife and vice versa, or from one civil partner to the other (referred to collectively in this note as ‘spouses’).
 The exemption applies to inter-spouse